Italy Tax Guide for Remote Workers 2026

 Employees pay progressive IRPEF income tax with rates climbing to 43%, plus regional and municipal surcharges.
 The system is straightforward but expensive at higher incomes.

 Contractors (freelancers) who qualify for the regime forfettario pay a flat 15% substitute tax on just 78% of their revenue — an effective rate of about 11.7%.
 This replaces IRPEF, regional surcharges, and IRAP entirely.
+Spain faces a similar employee-vs-contractor split, but with the Beckham Law offering a different kind of advantage for employees.

 The catch: forfettario is capped at €85,000 in annual revenue.
 Above that, you fall back to standard IRPEF rates and the tax advantage disappears overnight.